Ph0enixKM/similar-string/README.md

 # Change log 🚀

+## Version 1.4.1
+### Fix:
+- Case when given slice is empty is now handled with `Option`
+- Improved code documentation

 ## Version 1.3.0
 ### Feature:
 - Add `get_similarity_ratings` function that retrieves all the ratings of all options